matthewblumberg/RecycleBot-Imagine-Cup/ReadMe.md

 ```

 ### Start Python Script that interfaces with the Arduinos
 * This script is where the heart of the logic lives.
-It checks if the door is open, listens for any recyclable recognition from Azure, and tells RecycleBot's Arduinos which way to turn.
+It checks if the door is open, listens for any recyclable recognition from Azure, and tells RecycleBot's Arduinos which way to turn and how to do it.
 * **On local computer**

 ```